 FAQS, Contacts, and Resources

-Students, faculty, staff, and the Stockton community are involved in thegarden project.
+Students, faculty, staff, and the Stockton community are involved in the garden project.
 Professors, for example, have developed pertinent curriculum to supplement classroom instruction.
-Other participants include Bon Appetit, Pacific's dining services, which has committed to buying and cooking with produce harvested.
-In addition, local master gardeners, interns, and volunteers will have influence on the garden's success.
+Other participants include Bon Appetit, Pacific's dining services, which has committed to buying and cooking with produce harvested from the garden.
+In addition, local master gardeners, interns, and volunteers take part in the garden's success.

 Where is the garden located?

-• The garden is located between Geosciences and Communication building
+The garden is located between Geosciences and Communication building on South Campus.

 Will the garden be organic?